This post contains affiliate links. Please see our disclosure policy.

 Instructions

 • Prep: Wash and quarter your strawberries, discarding the tops.
 Wash and chop your rhubarb into 1 inch pieces.
-Discard the leaves – they’re poisonous!
+Discard the leaves – they're poisonous!
+Pre-heat your oven to 350℉.

-• Make the filling: Add the fruit to a 9 or 10 inch pie dish or baking dish.
+• Make the Filling: Add the fruit to a 9 or 10 inch pie dish or baking dish.
 Add the remaining filling ingredients and stir to combine.
 Set aside.

-• Make the topping: Melt the butter in a medium mixing bowl.
+• Make the Topping: Melt the butter in a medium mixing bowl.
 Stir in the remaining topping ingredients until the flour is absorbed and you have a crumbly mixture.
 Sprinkle this over the top of the fruit.

 • Bake: Bake for 50-60 minutes.
 The fruit filling will be very bubbly and the topping will be lightly golden brown when done.

 Check the crumble around 30 minutes – you may need to place a foil-lined baking sheet underneath to catch any drips.
+The fruit filling needs to be bubbling in the center, not just at the edges, so be sure to bake for the full bake time, even if it may look done sooner (see note below for more).

 • Serve + Store: Serve while warm, with a scoop of vanilla ice cream!
 It's really best eaten fresh, the day you make it.
 However, you can reheat the leftovers in the baking dish in the oven at 350 for 5-7 minutes, or until warmed through.
-This helps preserve the topping better than microwaving it.
+This helps preserve the crisp topping better than microwaving it.
 Store leftovers, tightly covered, in the fridge for up to 4 days.

 • Using Frozen Fruit: You can use frozen strawberries and or frozen rhubarb in this recipe.
 Just do not thaw it first – use it from frozen.